✎ Edit

 The Kitchen: Ergonomics and Expiration

-The kitchen is the heart of the home but also a primary site for slips and strains.
+The kitchen is the heart of the home but serves as a primary site for acceleration slips and muscle strains.

-• The Reach Rule: Avoid reaching for items in high cabinets.
-Spring is the time to move daily-use items to waist-level shelving.
+• The Reach Rule: Avoid overextending for items in high cabinets.
+Reposition daily essentials to waist-level shelving.

-• Expiration Audit: Check the back of the pantry.
-Consuming expired goods or using rancid oils can lead to gastrointestinal distress, which is harder for older bodies to recover from.
+• Expiration Audit: Clear your pantry storage.
+Consuming expired goods can lead to intense gastrointestinal distress, which takes significantly longer for older bodies to recover from.

-• Floor Friction: Ensure that any floor mats are "low-profile" and have a rubberized non-slip backing.
+• Floor Friction: Ensure that any baseline floor mats are explicitly low-profile and have secured, non-slip rubber backing elements.

 The Bathroom: Moisture and Stability